MichaelTrikergiotis/mtl/readme.md

 [**EXAMPLE 2**]

-Joining all the tokens from a container to an `std::string` with all the names separated by comma and a space :
+Joining all the elements of a container to an `std::string` with all the names separated by comma and a space :

 ```c++
 const std::vector<std::string> tokens { "Joe", "Jill", "Bill", "Nick", "Maria", "Helen" };